 - Community: People tend to feel more connected with the people around them when they have a sense of community.
 It’s helpful to be part of activities and programs which spark an interest in participating.

 - Work: Doing meaningful work and feeling successful in one’s career is key to feeling good about the self.
 It also provides practical benefits such as financial security and independence.

 - Leisure: People need time to relax, connect with their passions, and enjoy leisure activities.
 Pursuing hobbies and interests is crucial for feeling fulfilled.

 Ultimately, quality of life is subjective and unique for each individual.
 At the end of the day, it’s important to remember that everybody is different.
 Ensure that everyone gets the chance to decide a quality of life that works for them.

-For parents dealing with severely disabled children, the decision is never easy.
+For parents dealing with severely disabled child. the decision is never easy.
 It is a difficult and complex process that requires thoughtful consideration and a deep love of family.
 Parents must remain mindful of the implications of their choice and remember that, regardless of the outcome, each family is doing their best to move forward.
-As always, their needs and their children’s needs should be at the center of any decision made.
+As always, their needs and their Severely Disabled Child needs should be at the center of any decision made.